What Is A Chronograph Watch?

 Denmark is known for its technological advancements in harnessing wind turbine energy and is a global frontrunner in windmill production.
 The tiny kingdom of Denmark is also famous for its practical and functional approach to interior design.
 Creating the Pioneer Chronograph as a tribute to Danish ingenuity comes as no surprise.

 The Pioneer embodies the classic purpose of a chronograph watch.
+It is considered a men’s chronograph watch due to its 42mm dial size, but ladies, if you prefer a larger dial millimeter and it fits, go for it!
 The functions are kept simple, enabling the user to switch effortlessly between the stopwatch and standard timekeeping functions/tasks.

-Controlled with a three pusher design for starting, stopping and resetting the stopwatch, and an easy to read fixed tachymeter for the minute and seconds, the functionality of this timepiece becomes second nature to the user.
+Controlled with a three pusher design for starting, stopping and resetting the stopwatch, and an easy to read dials for the minute that you can also have in blue, black, or white.
+The Pioneer is a chronometer watch with second-hand use only when the stopwatch is in use, so the continual seconds are monitored by the right dial.
+The easy functionality of this timepiece will become second nature to your everyday use.

 The modern design of the Pioneer falls in line with minimalist principles, as the watch is kept simple with two dials on the face and keeping you up to date with a numerical calendar dial.
-Encased in a beautiful stainless steel body topped, with a sapphire domed glass, the Pioneer Chronograph boasts all of these attributes but at a fraction of competitive prices.
+Enclosed in a beautiful stainless steel casing that additionally comes in silver, rose gold, and gold, topped with a sapphire domed glass, the Pioneer Chronograph boasts all of these attributes but at a fraction of competitive prices.